Kunal453/SQL-HACKERRANK-QUSETION/README.md

-# This all questions answer of SQL query its solviin hackerrrank.
+# This all questions answer of SQL query its solve in hackerrrank platform.
+## The question based on Join, Aggregation, Basic Syntax of DDL, DML, DCL, TCL.
+### In this basic to advanced question are solved.

 # Revising the Select Query I